IsaacLuo/plate-viewer-vue/README.md

 Vue.use(PlateViewer)

-then you can use

-<PlateViewer/> component in the page.
+then you can use 'PlateViewer' component in the page.